-Complex gynecological surgeries that once required large incisions and long recovery times are now being performed as minimally invasive procedures due to innovations as laparoscopy and robotic assistance.
+Complex gynecological surgeries that once required large incisions and long recovery times are now being performed as minimally invasive procedures due to innovations such as laparoscopy and robotic assistance.
 These advances allow surgeons to perform their procedures through tiny incisions, using a camera and small instruments.
 This provides surgeons with a clearer and more magnified view as well as more precise control than a traditional open procedure.
-Today's technology makes procedures like hysterectomies and myomectomies shorter and safer, and greatly reduces recovery time.
+Today's technology makes procedures like hysterectomies and myomectomies shorter and safer and greatly reduces recovery time.

 A hysterectomy, the surgical removal of the uterus, is a common procedure performed each year in the United States.
 A traditional hysterectomy is performed through incisions in the abdomen or vagina.
 A newer technology is now available that allows for a simpler and less invasive procedure leaving the patient with less pain and a shorter recovery time.

 A laparoscopic supracervical hysterectomy (LSH) involves making tiny incisions in the abdomen.
 The doctor inserts a laparoscope, a thin lighted telescope, and other surgical instruments through these incisions to carefully separate and then remove the uterus.
 Unlike other hysterectomies, LSH leaves the cervix intact.
 This can reduce the risk of later complications such as pelvic floor prolapse and urinary incontinence.

 The procedure is performed on an outpatient basis, and patients can usually resume their normal activities within a week.
 A laparoscopic supracervical hysterectomy is not for everyone, so discuss this with your doctor to see if it is the right procedure for you.